tempertemper/www.tempertemper.net/src/site/resources/2013-08-30--what-you-see-isnt-what-you-get.md

 But, after painstakingly deciding how to write the heading using less words, you might look at the same webpage in a different [web browser](/resources/whats-in-a-browser) or on a different operating system (Windows as opposed to your iPad) the text may be 'rendered' slightly differently, pushing the last word onto a different line anyway!
 So all of your attention to the detail of the design was for nought.

-Couple this with the nature of a website—adapting to as many different screen sizes as possible to offer the best possible experience—there's no avoiding a lone word on its own line at one screen width or the other!
+Couple this with the nature of a website---adapting to as many different screen sizes as possible to offer the best possible experience---there's no avoiding a lone word on its own line at one screen width or the other!

 ## The moral of the story